This module leads to a Bachelor of Medical Sciences (BMSc) degree. See BACHELOR OF MEDICAL SCIENCES (BMSc) PROGRAM for more information.

 1.0 course: Medical Sciences 4900F/G, Medical Sciences 4930F/G.

-3. It is not mandatory to complete any Group 2 courses in the Honors Specialization in IMS.
-If Anatomy and Cell Biology 3319 is taken as a Group 2 course, then the total number of courses required for the module will increase by 0.5 course.
+2. Of these 3.0 specific courses from Groups 1-2, a maximum of 2.0 courses can be from one subject area (e.g. a maximum of 2.0 can be Biochemistry courses).
+It is not mandatory to complete any Group 2 courses in the Honors Specialization in IMS.
+If the former Anatomy and Cell Biology 3319 was taken as a Group 2 course, then the total number of courses required for the module will increase by 0.5 course.